All offers, and responses to them, are made via the Oriel system.

 Should the higher-scoring candidates opt to hold offers (see the responding to offers page) for a period of time and then choose to reject, later on, this will delay how quickly offers can be re-circulated.

-There is a deadline for each round by which the first batch of offers must be made, please refer to the recruitment timeline for a general guide.
+There is a deadline for each round by which the first batch of offers must be made, please refer to the recruitment timeline for details.
 The deadline will apply to all specialties participating in the same round to help those applying to more than one with their decisions.

 When offers are made, candidates will be given the option to hold their offer.
 If a candidate opts to hold an offer, they must respond - accept or reject it, by the given deadline.
 For deadline dates please refer to the timeline.
 Consequently, it is usually the case that this will release a few more programmes for recycling.